 Meta Reference and Rules Restatement

-As MCM allows an extremely wide variety of characters and character abilities, for the sake of keeping things sane, there are a few universal rules that Advantages must abide by, in order to keep things fun and relatively straightforward.
+As MCM allows an extremely wide variety of characters and character abilities, for the sake of keeping things sane and fun, there are a few universal rules that Advantages must abide by.

-Range of Effect: Any Advantage that targets another PC is assumed a delivery mechanism that is avoidable, even if it doesn't in the source material.
+Range of Effect: Any Advantage that targets another PC is assumed to use a delivery mechanism that is avoidable, even if it doesn't in the source material.
 To put it another way, Everyone Gets A Save Against Everything.
 All combat powers are assumed to function with range and methodology which permits meaningful interaction between all players.
-That means if you are attacking another PC, that PC can fight back somehow; otherwise a scene just becomes tedious and one-sided.

 Scope of Effect: In day-to-day use, Advantages shouldn't exceed a Scope of Effect of one city block, the upper end of which we identify as Kowloon Walled City.
 When mass destruction happens, we want it to be a plot-significant event, such as when Alderaan is destroyed by the Death Star; not Nappa blowing up a city for giggles.
-If an environment has little narrative weight or doesn't map to realspace, we don't mind if destruction is abnormally upscaled there.
-Blowing up a mountain in the boonies or a pocket dimension just doesn't matter that much.
-This is to keep the stakes of conflicts roughly within a ballpark that most PCs can interact with.
+Places with little or no plot significance can play more fast and loose with this rule.

 Interaction with MUSH Meta-Elements: Advantages that interact with natural Warpgates, Unification, or any other element of the MUSH's back-end, are not possible to have.
 You can't "de-unify" or leave the Multiverse or MUSH setting.